LearnWeb3DAO/Defi-Exchange/README.md

   /**
    * _addLiquidity helps add liquidity to the exchange,
    * If the user is adding initial liquidity, user decides the ether and CD tokens he wants to add
    * to the exchange.
-If we he adding the liquidity after the initial liquidity has already been added
+If he is adding the liquidity after the initial liquidity has already been added
-   * then we calculate the crypto dev tokens he can add, given the eth he wants to add by keeping the ratios
+   * then we calculate the crypto dev tokens he can add, given the Eth he wants to add by keeping the ratios
    * constant
    */
   const _addLiquidity = async () => {